 Germinating the seeds

 Use small pots or cups that have drainage holes.
 Fill with a well-draining soil mix.
-A typical mix is 2 parts potting soil to 1 part perlite.
-An alternate mix is 3 parts perlite to 2 parts coir fiber.
+I use a mix of 1 part coco fiber to 1 part perlite (use small- or medium-size perlite, not large chunks).
+An alternate mix is 2 parts quality potting soil to 1 part perlite.

 Plant 1-2 seeds in each pot, about 1/4 inch (6 mm) deep.
 Add water until the soil is evenly moist (but not saturated).

 Germination can occur over a long period, beginning any time after 4 weeks and continuing for up to 6 months.
-Occasionally, some may take over 6 months, but most should sprout within 1 to 4 months.
+Occasionally, some may take over 6 months, but most should sprout between 1 and 4 months.

-Once they sprout, give them bright light, with protection from strong afternoon sun.
-Keep the soil evenly moist, and feed every 8-10 weeks months with a general-purpose fertilizer.
+Once they sprout, give them bright light, with protection from strong afternoon sun (See: "Growing indoors with LED lights")

 You may transplant them to larger containers when the plants are 3 months old.
-Repot gently to avoid breaking apart the soil ball.
-Water before transplanting, to keep the soil ball together.
+Repot gently to avoid breaking apart the soil.
+Water before transplanting, to keep the soil together.

 Tips on growing adult plants are here.